- 📖 Geeky Medics OSCE Book

 You are a junior doctor working in General Practice.
-Your next patient, Sarah Peters, is a 28-year-old nulliparous woman who is concerned about heavy periods.
+Your next patient is a 28-year-old woman concerned about heavy periods.
 Work through the case to reach a diagnosis.

 History